nishantjr/ml-tableau/docs/tableau.md

     some other node of lower parity must also occur infinitely often.
     Consider the lowest priority node that occurs inifinitely often.
     If it is a (nu), (dapp), or (forall), then player $1$ wins.
-    It cannot be a (mu) node since (mu) nodes strictly decrease the signature, a well-founded measure.
+    It cannot be a (mu) node since (mu) nodes strictly decrease the measure, a well-founded measure.
     Suppose it is a (exists) or (app)-node (for sake of contradiction).
     Let us consider an (infinite) suffix of the trace that doesn't have any (nu) or (mu) nodes.
     This must exist, otherwise (mu) or (nu), with lower priority would repeat infinitely.